lynnlangit/learning-quantum/book/code/ch12/README.md

-# Shor's Algo
+# Shor's Algorithm

-Core algo - can be implemented using classical algorithms only (for learning).
-Optimization techniques are key to both classical and quantum implementations of Shor's Algorithm.
+- Core algo - can be implemented using classical algorithms only (for learning).
+- Optimization techniques are key to both classical and quantum implementations of Shor's Algorithm.

 ## What is it?

-- Problem:Given an integer N, find its prime factors
+- Problem: Given an integer N, find its prime factors
 - The efficiency of Shor's algorithm is due to the efficiency of the quantum Fourier transform (QFT), and modular exponentiation by repeated squarings
 Wikipedia definition - [link](https://en.wikipedia.org/wiki/Shor%27s_algorithm)